-Oracle's coding conventions are popular, but be warned that Joshua Bloch (author of Effective Java) states that this document should not be taken too seriously, as it's not actually used at Oracle (formerly Sun Microsystems)!
+Oracle's coding conventions are popular, but be warned that Joshua Bloch (author of Effective Java) once stated that this document should not be taken too seriously, as it's not actually used at Oracle (formerly Sun Microsystems)!

 Doug Lea, author of Concurrent Programming in Java, has also published a set of coding conventions, and many others are available on the web.